ardigen/nasqq/README.md

   style="display: inline-block; margin: 0 auto">

 1. **Load FIDs**: Retrieve raw FIDs from a specified location, extract sample names, and filter pulse program.
+2. **Raw FIDs Visualisation**: Plot raw FIDs figures.
-2. **Group Delay Correction**: Eliminate Bruker Group Delay from the FIDs.
+3. **Group Delay Correction**: Eliminate Bruker Group Delay from the FIDs.
-3. **Solvent Suppression**: Estimate and eliminate residual solvent signals from the FIDs.
+4. **Solvent Suppression**: Estimate and eliminate residual solvent signals from the FIDs.
-4. **Apodization**: Enhance the Signal-to-Noise ratio in the spectra.
+5. **Apodization**: Enhance the Signal-to-Noise ratio in the spectra.
-5. **Zero Filling**: Enhance the visual clarity of spectra by inserting zeros.
+6. **Zero Filling**: Enhance the visual clarity of spectra by inserting zeros.
-6. **Fourier Transformation**: Convert FIDs from the time domain to frequency domain spectra using Fourier Transformation.
+7. **Fourier Transformation**: Convert FIDs from the time domain to frequency domain spectra using Fourier Transformation.
-7. **Zero Order Phase Correction**: Adjust spectra phase to ensure pure absorptive mode in the real part.
+8. **Zero Order Phase Correction**: Adjust spectra phase to ensure pure absorptive mode in the real part.
-8. **Internal Referencing**: Align spectra with an internal reference compound.
+9. **Internal Referencing**: Align spectra with an internal reference compound.
-9. **Baseline Correction**: Estimate and remove spectral baseline from the spectral profiles.
+10. **Baseline Correction**: Estimate and remove spectral baseline from the spectral profiles.
-10. **Negative Values Zeroing**: Set all negative values in spectra to zero.
+11. **Negative Values Zeroing**: Set all negative values in spectra to zero.
-11. **(Optional) Warping**: Apply Semi-Parametric Time Warping technique to warp and realign spectra.
+12. **(Optional) Warping**: Apply Semi-Parametric Time Warping technique to warp and realign spectra.
-12. **Window Selection**: Choose the informative segment of spectra.
+13. **Window Selection**: Choose the informative segment of spectra.
-13. **(Optional) Bucketing**: Simplify density of spectra peaks.
+14. **(Optional) Bucketing**: Simplify density of spectra peaks.
-14. **Normalization**: Normalize the spectra.
+15. **Normalization**: Normalize the spectra.
-15. **Metabolites Quantification**: Identify and quantify metabolites based on normalized spectra.
+16. **Metabolites Quantification**: Identify and quantify metabolites based on normalized spectra.
-16. **Add Metadata**: Merge metadata with quantified metabolites' relative abundances.
+17. **Add Metadata**: Merge metadata with quantified metabolites' relative abundances.
-17. **(Optional) Combine Dataset Batches**: Merge batches from the dataset for streamlined analysis.
+18. **(Optional) Combine Dataset Batches**: Merge batches from the dataset for streamlined analysis.
-18. **Features Processing**: Load data and perform sanity checks.
+19. **Features Processing**: Load data and perform sanity checks.
-19. **Exploratory Data Analysis**: Conduct Principal Component Analysis and generate exploratory analysis visualizations.
+20. **Exploratory Data Analysis**: Conduct Principal Component Analysis and generate exploratory analysis visualizations.
-20. **Univariate Analysis**: Identify outliers, assess data normality, and conduct univariate statistical tests.
+21. **Univariate Analysis**: Identify outliers, assess data normality, and conduct univariate statistical tests.
-21. **Multivariate Analysis**: Utilize machine learning models to analyze metabolite data.
+22. **Multivariate Analysis**: Utilize machine learning models to analyze metabolite data.
-22. **Pathway Analysis**: Perform pathway enrichment analysis using KEGG database entries.
+23. **Pathway Analysis**: Perform pathway enrichment analysis using KEGG database entries.

 For detailed information on each stage of the analysis and scripts, refer to [docs](./docs) folder, where separate README.md files are provided.

 ---
 > *Note: NASQQ is an extension of existing solutions, aimed at enhancing the accessibility and efficiency of metabolomic data analysis.
 The Workflow is designed to be system agnostic, however it
-> was tested only on MacOS (M1 chip) and Linux (Ubuntu 22.04).
+> was tested on MacOS (M1 chip) and Linux (Ubuntu 22.04).
 In order to use pipeline on Windows system please refer to [WSL](https://learn.microsoft.com/pl-pl/windows/wsl/about)*
 <div align="right"><a href="#nasqq-nextflow-automatization-and-standardization-for-qualitative-and-quantitative-1h-nmr-metabolomics">(Back to Top)</a></div>

 <!-- GETTING STARTED -->